ABOUT PEACE STRIKE

 Let us know – Do not forget to let Peace Strike know where you are and details of your picket.
 We will put your event on our location list.

 Other Legal – The law regarding demonstrations will differ by country.
-If you organize a Peace Strike you should investigate how the law will affect you where you are.
+If you organize a Peace Picket you should investigate how the law will affect you where you are.
 Should you wish, you can also pass this information to us and we will publish it on our website.

 Code of conduct